IanMadlenya/hatecode/linux/README.md

 Questions:
+* How you check the status of the system?
 * How to print line 3 - 6 of a file
 * How to list all files that is name contains "foo", and content contains "bar"
 * How to print the first column of output of "ls -l"